oasis-tcs/openc2-jadn/jadn-v1.0-wd01.md

 |    1 |    0 | 1..* | At least one instance | required, repeated |
 |    m |    n | m..n | At least m but no more than n instances | required, repeated if m > 1 |

+If minc is 0, the field is optional, otherwise it is required.
 The default value of minc is 1.

+If maxc is 1 the field is a single element, otherwise it is an array of elements.
 The default value of maxc is the greater of 1 or minc.
-If maxc is 0, the maximum number of elements is unspecified.
+If maxc is 0, the maximum number of elements is an unspecified large number.
 If maxc is not 0, it must be greater than or equal to minc.

-If minc is 0, the field is optional, otherwise it is required.
-If maxc is 1 the field is a single element, otherwise it is an array of elements.
+Use of minc other than 0 or 1, or maxc other than 1, is a schema optimization described in [Section 3.3.2](#332-field-multiplicity).

 #### 3.2.2.2 Referenced Field Type
 *tfield*